Burton enjoyed campus-wide teamwork in engineering, cycling, racing team and research at MSU Texas

 Burton once crafted stories as a journalist, and that mentality has remained.
 The headline on his next victory is in his mind while crafting each paragraph of experience daily until it’s a masterpiece.
 Like a good story, his projects may have drafts and edits.
 “I took the lessons from my career into my mentality at Midwestern.
 It was a transition going from broadcasting to STEM, but graduating has justified that decision,” Burton said.

-Burton’s dream job is with SpaceX and he believes it was his experience with the Formula SAE Racing Team which has gained him an in-person interview, after three rounds of interviews digitally, with the program.
+Burton’s dream job is with SpaceX and he believes it was his experience with the Formula SAE Racing Team which has gained him that opportunity.

 “Space is my biggest passion,” Burton said.
 “They highly respect the Formula SAE competition and the people it produces.
 You show that you can achieve solutions and make something out of nothing.
 You take a design and make it a reality.
 You have to be a self-starter and the (companies) see that.
 I’m proud of what we accomplished.